Ride Into History & Visit Ottawa Museums by Bike

 Ottawa’s oldest stone building now houses the Bytown Museum.
 Built in 1827 as a storehouse for supplies (explosives!) during the construction of the canal, this well-preserved and restored structure now contains an eclectic collection of early tools and materials that describe Ottawa’s first century of modern times.
 Modern times, because people have been in the area for thousands of years.
 Did you know that we have to thank the Women’s Canadian Historical Society for saving the building from collapse?

 Escape Bicycle Tours & Rentals tour guides will tell you about this historic stone building and the story of Ottawa’s growth from the lumber capital of the world.
-It is hard to believe today that the city once had a reputation as one of the most dangerous places to live in North America.
+It is hard to believe today that this green and laid back city once had a reputation as one of the most dangerous places to live in North America.

 Museum of Nature